 Low Body Temperature and Thyroid Problems

 Do you have a low body temperature, under about 97.8?
 Your body temperature is an indication of the strength of your metabolism.
 Healthy children typically have warm little bodies.
 Their hands and feet are warm, their hair is thick and shiny.
+They have beautiful eyebrows, and many children have thick eyelashes.

 Many adults complain that they are always cold.
 Even living in Tucson in the summer wasn’t enough to get my feet warm when going to bed at night (until I uncovered the mystery why and got treatment).
 It took me a long time of being hypothyroid to learn about the the importance of using your body temperature to determine whether your thyroid gland is working properly!